traveltech/form-validator/README.md

 ### Async Forms

-to make a for ajax use use the data-ajax attribute.
+To make a form ajax use use the `data-ajax` attribute.

-if data-ajax is true or 'auto' then the library will look for the data-ajax-update and data-ajax-mode to decide the behavior.
+if `data-ajax` is true or 'auto' then the library will look for the `data-ajax-update` and `data-ajax-mode` to decide the behavior.

-the data-ajax-update method is a css selector pointing to an individual element this will be used as a reference point for the response to the form submission.
+the `data-ajax-update` method is a css selector pointing to an individual element this will be used as a reference point for the response to the form submission.

-the data-ajax-mode attribute determines what to do with the response to the submitted form in relation to the element referenced by the data-ajax-update attribute.
+the `data-ajax-mode` attribute determines what to do with the response to the submitted form in relation to the element referenced by the `data-ajax-update` attribute.

 | Ajax Method                                             | Behavior                                                              |
 | ------------------------------------------------------  | --------------------------------------------------------------------  |